drichard/vim-brunch/README.md

 Vim-brunch expects that you start Vim inside the root folder of your brunch project.
 When a brunch project has been detected the following commands are available:

 ###:Bmodel [name]
-Edits the model for the current module or opens the model with the optionally given name.
+Opens the model for the current module or opens the model with the optionally given name.

 ###:Bview [name]
-Edits the view for the current module.
+Opens the view for the current module.

 ###:Bcontroller [name]
-Edits the controller for the current module.
+Opens the controller for the current module.

 ###:Btemplate [name]
-Edits the template for the current module.
+Opens the template for the current module.

 ###:Bstyle [name]
-Edits the stylesheet for the current module.
+Opens the stylesheet for the current module.

 ###:Btest
-Edits the test for the current file.
+Opens the test for the current file.
 Inside a model this will open the unit test for a model, inside a view it opens the view\_test etc. Inside a template, for example, this command doesn't make much sense.

 ###:Bconfig
 Opens the config file for the project.